The Solid Protocol

 requests.
 [Source]

-request to URI path ending /
+request to a URI path ending with /

 in container /